jjcapellan/pfinder/README.md

 # Pfinder
-Pathfinding library based on the A* algorithm.
+Pathfinding library based on the A* algorithm, JPS, concepts.

 ---

 ## Features
-* Suitable for 2d grids.
+* Suitable for static 2d grids.
 * Can be used in browser and Node.
-* Minimal size: under 2Kb minified.
+* Minimal size: 3Kb minified.
 * Easy to use.
 * No dependencies.
+* Paths contains mainly significative points (start, direction changes, end).
 * Cacheable paths (optional)

 ---